Annette Clark, MD, JD, Dean

 Juris Doctor/Master of Public Administration (JD/MPA)

 Seattle University School of Law, the Pacific Northwest's most diverse law school, educates great lawyers to be powerful advocates for justice.
-The school enrolls about 600 students representing more than 100 undergraduate schools and drawn from the top third of the national law school applicant pool.
-The law school offers a rigorous curriculum, outstanding teacher-scholars, and exceptional lawyering skills training from the country's #4 ranked Legal Writing Program, clinics, and externships that provide real-world experience.
-The School of Law also offers a variety of joint degrees with the Albers School of Business and Economics and the College of Arts and Sciences, and the School of Theology and Ministry.
+The school enrolls about 800 students representing more than 250 undergraduate schools and drawn from the top third of the national law school applicant pool.
+The law school offers a rigorous curriculum, outstanding teacher-scholars, and exceptional lawyering skills training from the country's No. 1. ranked Legal Writing Program, clinics, and externships that provide real-world experience.
+The School of Law also offers a variety of joint degrees with the Albers School of Business and Economics, the College of Arts and Sciences, and the School of Theology and Ministry.

 Seattle University School of Law is the Washington law school with a part-time program and flexible schedules geared to meet the needs of working professionals.
-Entering students may begin legal studies in the summer or in the fall and take classes in the day or evening, and complete their first year in 9, 12, or 15 months, as described below.
+Entering students may begin legal studies in the summer or in the fall, take classes in the day or evening, and complete their first year in 9, 12, or 15 months, as described below.
 Students can choose to attend year-round and complete law school in 2 ½ years.

 Full-time Summer Entry

 All entering students may choose to start early by completing a single class in the summer, thereby reducing their fall course loads.
-Two options are available: one meets in the late afternoon and the other in the evening, Monday through Thursday.
+Three options are available: two meet in the late afternoon and the other in the evening, Monday through Thursday.
 Summer term is six weeks.

 Full-time Fall Entry

 Students who begin studies in the fall take 16 credits in the fall term and 14 credits in the spring term to complete their first-year legal studies over the traditional nine-month period.
 Classes convene between the hours of 8 a.m. and 6 p.m., Monday through Friday.